ryndaniels/effective-devops/preso.md

 * Choosing and Using them

+^ K

 ---

 # Scaling

 * Growing and Decreasing

+^ K

 ---

 # Collaboration and Tools

-^ Not enough time to cover all pillars.
+^ J: Not enough time to cover all pillars.
 Not enough time to go into great depth which is why we are writing a book!
 We're going to focus on elements of collaboration and tools today.
 We'll be doing "Hiring and Tools" at Velocity NY.

 ---